 There was a time when decent sheets were common and affordable.
 I don’t know what’s happened there, but I blame it on synthetic fibers—microfiber, polyester and their related manmade fiber-cousins that are cheap to manufacture.

 We used to depend on the word “percale” to be the sign of a great sheet, but truth be told percale has nothing to do with fiber content.
 Percale refers to a type of tight weave.
 I’ve been fooled by percale sheets that turn out to be polyester percale or microfiber percale—not the fine cotton percale we remember from childhood.

-For months now, I’ve been testing sheets, hoping to discover sheets that would guarantee a good night’s sleep every night—both for me and my less picky husband—at an inexpensive price, without much success.
+For months now, I’ve been testing, hoping to discover sheets that would guarantee a good night’s sleep every night—both for me and my less picky husband—at an inexpensive price, but without much success.

 In desperation, I decided that a luxury brand might be the way to go.
 I justified the idea because for me quality sleep is priceless.

 BOLL AND BRANCH.
 Having heard the radio commercials, I bit the bullet and ordered a basic set (fitted, flat and two pillowcases) in size Cal King from this luxury online bed linen company.
 Price: $260.
 Given that price, I assumed that surely, Boll and Branch would be the secret to a consistent good night’s sleep.

 After several months of use here’s my review: The fabric weave and “hand” (the way it feels to the touch) are excellent.
 The sheets come out of the dryer semi-wrinkled, and I have an iron.
 Yes, I do iron sheets.

 What I do not like is that they are cut too generously.
 The fitted sheet is too large to create a nice, tight fit.
 It’s baggy.
 And the flat sheet is oversized, which means it must be tucked in all the way around for the bed to look well-made during the day.
 And that price!